KieronWiltshire/nestjs-starter/README.md

 - Use async/await for asynchronous operations
 - Implement proper error handling
 - Comment complex functions and classes
+- Database transactions should only be managed within service layer methods
 - Error handling responsibilities:
   - DAOs only return data or null, it should not throw errors
   - Services are responsible for business logic and are allowed to throw errors